-Now, when you managed to hold the reader’s attention until the end of your email, provide them with essential information about you.
-A professional email signature can consist of your name, company name, contact details, website, photo, and any social networks.
+Now, when you manage to hold the reader’s attention until the end of your email, provide them with essential information about you.
+A professional email signature can include of your name, company name, contact details, website, photo, and any social networks.

 Proofread every email you send

 Don’t hope that your email mistakes will go unnoticed by the recipients.
 Always use good grammar and punctuation and check your spelling.
 But don’t rely on spell-checkers only.
 Proofread your email a few times, preferably aloud, before clicking the “Send” button.

 Try to reply fast and to all emails